 What is shave ice?

 Shave ice is a domed mound of ice drizzled with flavored syrup, served in a cup and eaten with a spoon.
-While it bears some resemblance to a snow cone, shave ice is far superior.
+While it bears some resemblance to a snow cone, in my opinion shave ice is far superior.
 Since it's made with shaved (rather than crushed) ice, syrup can be absorbed by the ice instead of pooling at the bottom of the cup.
 Shave ice was originally brought to Hawaii in the early 1900s by Japanese immigrants and quickly became a beloved local treat.

-Shave ice shops typically offer a wide range of colorfully flavored syrups to choose from, including popular fruit flavors like strawberry, cherry, and blue raspberry, and locally-influenced options like guava, lilikoi (passion fruit), and pineapple.
+Shave ice shops typically offer a wide range of colorfully flavored syrups to choose from, including fruit flavors like strawberry, cherry, and blue raspberry, and locally-influenced options like guava, lilikoi (passion fruit), and pineapple.

 Where can I find the best shave ice?